digling/fanqie/README.md

 # Supplementary Material Accompanying the Study "First Steps Towards the Integration of Resources on Historical Glossing Traditions in the History of Chinese: A Collection of Standardized Fǎnqiè Spellings from the Guǎngyùn"
+Cite the original paper as:

+> Pulini, Michele and List, Johann-Mattis (2024): First Steps Towards the Integration of Resources on Historical Glossing Traditions in the History of Chinese: A Collection of Standardized Fǎnqiè Spellings from the Guǎngyùn.
+In: LREC-COLING.

 ## Installation

 To install the code that we used to analyze the data, make sure to have Python installed, and then just type: